 - Most bloggers work on WordPress, so you could add a huge value to your content if you offer to insert the content on WordPress yourself!

-♥ Try to get SEO-savvy.
-If you can offer search engine optimized content, you’re most likely to become an invaluable asset for your customers!
+- Try to get SEO-savvy.
+If you can offer search engine optimized content, you’re most likely to become an invaluable asset to your customers!
 Some tools which will help you are SEMRush and Yoast for WordPress.

 - Make yourself visible on online platforms for freelance jobs, such as Upwork or Fiverr.